Easy To Use Dowel Jig

 #9.
 Mitered Butt Joint

-You have almost certainly created this joint, and it is as simple as the name sounds: a mitered (typically) 90-degree joint created by simply butting two pieces of wood together and then gluing or pin nailing the face.
+You have almost certainly created this joint, and it is as simple as the name sounds: a mitered (typically) 90-degree joint made by simply butting two pieces of wood together and then gluing or pin-nailing the face.

 #10.
 Butt Jointing Wood With Biscuits

-In my opinion, no woodworker should be without a biscuit machine.
+No woodworker should be without a biscuit machine

 How a Biscuit Joint Works

-When you first pick up a biscuit joiner you’ll notice it contains a miniature saw blade with a relatively thick kerf.
+When you pick up a biscuit joiner, you’ll notice it contains a miniature saw blade with a relatively thick kerf.

-Combined with an adjustable height fence, a slidng plunge with depth stop for a variety of biscuit sized (o, 10 and 20 are popular) and an easy to control shaft design this machine acts like a miniature saw and removes a precision oval shaped section of wood.
+Combined with an adjustable height fence, a sliding plunge with depth stop for various biscuit sizes (o, 10, and 20 are popular), and an easy-to-control shaft design, this machine acts like a miniature saw.
+It removes a precision oval-shaped section of wood.

-While there are debates about a biscuit joiner vs. the Domino joiner (the Domino is better, BTW), for the cost and versatility in most projects you’ll find the biscuit joiner is easy to use and affordable.
+While there are debates about a biscuit joiner vs. the Domino joiner (the Domino is better), for the cost and versatility in most projects, you’ll find the biscuit joiner easy to use and affordable.

 #11.
 Loose Tenon Wood Joints

-Almost any serious woodworkers knows that the Festool DOMINO is one of the premier woodworking joints.
+Almost any serious woodworker knows that the Festool DOMINO is one of the premier woodworking joints.

-Categorized as a loose tenon joint, the DOMINO creates a fast, portable means of creating a mortise and tenon without having to take your workpiece to a fixed machine.
-Or, drill holes and chisel the mortise (a time consuming labor).
+Categorized as a loose tenon joint, the DOMINO creates a fast, portable means of creating a mortise and tenon without taking your workpiece to a fixed machine.
+Or, drill holes and chisel the mortise (a time-consuming labor).

 How it Works

-As a loose tenon device, the DOMINO uses a patented bit that plunges into both sides of the joint and creates an oval-shaped hole of a controlled depth.
-Differing from a classic mortise and tenon, both sides of the wood receive a mortise and then a loose tenon (made by Festool) is glued and inserted.
+As a loose tenon device, the DOMINO uses a patented bit that plunges into both sides of the joint, creating an oval-shaped hole of a controlled depth.
+Differing from a classic mortise and tenon, both sides of the wood receive a mortise, and then a loose tenon (made by Festool) is glued and inserted.

 #12.
 Mortise and Tenon Wood Joints

-Perhaps one of the oldest styles of high strength, centuries durable wood joinery is the mortise and tenon joint.
-With a number of advantages ranging from hidden holding power to durability one of the classic joints for woodworkers to master is a mortise and tenon.
+Perhaps one of the oldest high-strength, centuries-durable wood joinery styles is the mortise and tenon joint.
+With several advantages ranging from hidden holding power to durability, one of the classic joints for woodworkers to master is a mortise and tenon.

 And, with popularity comes a variety of ways to make this joint: